Ether

 The general structure of an ether.
 R and R' represent most organyl substituents.

 In organic chemistry, ethers are a class of compounds that contain an ether group, a single oxygen atom bonded to two separate carbon atoms, each part of an organyl group (e.g., alkyl or aryl).
 They have the general formula R\sO\sR′, where R and R′ represent the organyl groups.
 Ethers can again be classified into two varieties: if the organyl groups are the same on both sides of the oxygen atom, then it is a simple or symmetrical ether, whereas if they are different, the ethers are called mixed or unsymmetrical ethers.
 A typical example of the first group is the solvent and anaesthetic diethyl ether, commonly referred to simply as "ether" (CH3\sCH2\sO\sCH2\sCH3).
 Ethers are common in organic chemistry and even more prevalent in biochemistry, as they are common linkages in carbohydrates and lignin.

+History

+Ethers were first isolated by Pierre-François-Guillaume Boullay and his son in the early 19th century.

 Structure and bonding

 Ethers feature bent C\sO\sC linkages.
 In dimethyl ether, the bond angle is 111° and C–O distances are 141 pm.
 The barrier to rotation about the C–O bonds is low.
 The bonding of oxygen in ethers, alcohols, and water is similar.
 In the language of valence bond theory, the hybridization at oxygen is sp^{3}.

-Oxygen is more electronegative than carbon, thus the alpha hydrogens of ethers are more acidic than those of simple hydrocarbons.
-They are far less acidic than alpha hydrogens of carbonyl groups (such as in ketones or aldehydes), however.

 Ethers can be symmetrical of the type ROR or unsymmetrical of the type ROR'.
 Examples of the former are dimethyl ether, diethyl ether, dipropyl ether etc. Illustrative unsymmetrical ethers are anisole (methoxybenzene) and dimethoxyethane.